abiolasams/abiolasams/README.md

 - 👋 Hi, I’m @abiolasams
 - 👀 I’m interested in data science, machine learning and transportation engineering
 - 🌱 I’m currently learning computer science as a MS Student at Texas Tech University.
-- 💞️ I’m looking to work as a data scientist or data analysts in canada as well as collaborate on projects involving data science and transport data
+- 💞️ I’m looking to work as a data scientist or data analyst in canada as well as collaborate on projects involving data science and transport data
 - 📫 How to reach me, email me at sammy.abiols@gmail.com

 <!---